OlivierLD/small-boards/README.md

 ### M5StickC
 See <http://m5edu.com/Product/m5stick-c-micro-core/>

 Very cool, and very cheap.
+Has wireless network access.

 ### Adafruit Circuit Playground Express
 - Use a USB-A to USB-C (male-male) cable.